Travel guide

 Does the eSIM work on inter-island ferries?

 Coverage on catamarans and ferries can fluctuate, especially on long journeys.
-Near the coast, the signal is usually good, but in open sea, it may be temporarily lost.
+Near the coast, the signal is usually good, but it may be temporarily lost on the open sea.
 Download offline maps and important content before boarding.
-Short journeys like Split-Hvar generally maintain acceptable signal.
+Short trips like Split-Hvar generally maintain acceptable signal.

 Can I use my eSIM within the walls of Dubrovnik?

-Yes, coverage within Dubrovnik's old town is excellent.
+Yes, coverage within the old town of Dubrovnik is excellent.
 The walls do not interfere with the signal, and you will be able to use data normally throughout the old city, including the narrow streets and squares.
-The telecommunications infrastructure in the historic center is very well developed due to high tourist flow.
+The telecommunications infrastructure in the historic center is very well developed due to high tourist traffic.

 When should I activate my eSIM for Croatia?

 Activate your eSIM when you arrive in Croatia or are about to land.
-Some plans activate automatically upon connecting to the local network, others require manual activation.
-Check the specific instructions for your plan.
+Some plans activate automatically when connecting to the local network, others require manual activation.
+Check your plan's specific instructions.
 You can install the eSIM profile days in advance from home, but activation and data consumption begin when you connect in Croatia.

 eSIMs in Croatia primarily connect to networks such as A1 Hrvatska, Hrvatski Telekom, and Telemach.
 These operators offer 4G/LTE coverage in major cities and most tourist areas along the Dalmatian coast.
 Your device will automatically select the operator with the best signal in each location, without the need for manual configuration.